New York and New Jersey Partnership Disputes (a.k.a. "Business Divorce")

 Even the strongest business relationships (partnerships, LLCs, and corporations) can deteriorate over time.

-Often co-owners of privately held businesses reach the point when they can no longer work together and a “business divorce” is required.
+Often co-owners of privately held businesses (including small businesses) reach the point when they can no longer work together and a “business divorce” is required.

 What is “Business Divorce”?

 “Business divorce” is a term that used to describe the financial separation of business partners.

 In some instances, litigation between the owners of the business is needed.
 In most cases, an independent valuation of the business is required and sometimes temporary restraining orders and injunctions are needed when agreements cannot be reached.